Khalid bin Ahmad Al Qasimi

 Sheikh Khalid bin Ahmad Al Qasimi was the Ruler of Sharjah, a Trucial State and now one of the United Arab Emirates, from 1914–1924 and Ras Al Khaimah from 1914–1921.
-He acceded on the death of Saqr bin Khalid Al Qasimi.
+He acceded in May 1914 on the death of Saqr bin Khalid Al Qasimi, although was suffering from a bout of plague on his accession.

 His rule was tumultuous and unpopular, marked by internecine conflicts and public discontent and saw the final disintegration of the Al Qasimi's joint rule over Sharjah and Ras Al Khaimah.

 Deposed as Ruler of Sharjah in 1924, he went on to become ruler of Dhaid and Kalba (itself recognised by the British as a Trucial State) and a highly influential figure in the Shamaliyah (the east coast of the peninsula).

 Accession

 Saqr bin Khalid Al Qasimi nominated his cousin, Khalid bin Ahmad, as his successor shortly before his death, as his own sons were still minors.
+Khalid moved quickly against Saqr's young son, Sultan bin Saqr Al Qasimi, dispossessing him and forcing his eventual exile to Dubai in 1921.

 One of Khalid bin Ahmad's first acts on becoming Ruler of Sharjah was to settle the question of Jazirat Al Hamra.
-Home to some 500 houses of the Za'ab tribe (the Emirati family name Al Zaabi derives from the singular of Za'ab), Jazirat Al Hamra was normally regarded as a dependency of Ras Al Khaimah (although it was frequently an unwilling one) and Khalid confirmed this in a formal division of dependencies between the two emirates.
+Home to some 500 houses of the Za'ab tribe (the Emirati family name Al Zaabi derives from the singular of Za'ab), Jazirat Al Hamra was normally regarded as a dependency of Ras Al Khaimah (although it was frequently an unwilling one) and Khalid confirmed this in a 1914 formal division of dependencies between the two emirates.

+In 1916, he moved to put down a revolt in Al Hamriyah, with the assistance of the British ship HMS Philomel, signing a peace with Al Hamriyah on 29 February 1916.

-In 1919, Khalid bin Ahmad appointed his brother Rashid bin Ahmad as wali of Dibba, which led to a prolonged dispute over the fiefdom after Khalid was deposed as Ruler of Sharjah in 1924.
+In 1919, Khalid bin Ahmad appointed his brother Rashid bin Ahmad as Wali of Dibba, which led to a prolonged dispute over the fiefdom after Khalid was deposed as Ruler of Sharjah in 1924.